 Gals, make sure notice of this gets spread around in plenty of time, so there’s no excuses.
-Some women observe, though, that the day can end up being more work for them, trying to answer all the men’s questions and to make sure they don’t stick a wooden spoon in the blender.
+Some women observe, though, that the day can end up being more work for them, trying to answer all the men’s questions and trying to make sure they don’t stick a wooden spoon in the blender.

-A set of official rules is published, saying that the meal that the men make needs to include at least 4 ingredients and use at least 2 cooking utensils, and that the man must also clean up and set the table.
+A set of official rules has actually been published, saying that the meal that the men make needs to include at least 4 ingredients and use at least 2 cooking utensils, and that the man must also clean up and set the table.
 The rules allow the men to fish for compliments no more than 3 times.
 And, finally, and here’s the big catch, the cooking must take place in a kitchen: no barbeque is allowed.
 The women are allowed to hide anything they truly prize in the kitchen before the men start.

 Hint to the guys: don’t do too good a job, unless you’re prepared to get saddled with it more often.

 If the man in your life regularly cooks dinner, then challenge him to make for this day 1 thing he’s not made before but has wanted to try.

 The day was started in 1998 by a woman named Sandy Sharkey who worked at a radio station, 93.9 BOB FM in Ottawa, Ontario, Canada,